 “I feel so frickin’ angry!!” had become “I am a little frustrated.”
 “I feel so desperately alone and unmet, I just want to crawl under my desk and hide like a little girl!“ had become silence.
 It was deeply painful.
 And again this pain led to the next stage of my journey.

 I still hold the intention to not unnecessarily hurt my partner.
-But now I also hold another intention: to not unnecessarily hurt myself by betraying, and stuffing my deeply felt and passionate emotions.
-The way to do that is my current journey.
-This is what I am learning here at The Relationship School®.
+But now I also hold another intention: To not unnecessarily hurt myself by betraying, and stuffing my deeply felt and passionate emotions.
+For me, the way to do that has two main steps.

 How does that play out in my life?